opencobra/cobratoolbox/docs/source/guides/testGuide.rst

         fprintf('Done.\n');
     end

-this is important, as the testing system will also run other solvers on the test in its nightly build.
-That way, we can determine solvers which work with a specific method, and those which don't (potentially due to precision problems or other issues).
+This is important, as the continuous integration system will run other solvers on the test in its nightly build.
+That way, we can determine solvers that work with a specific method, and those that do not (potentially due to precision problems or other issues).
-If the solvers are only used to test the outputs of a function for correctness use:
+If the solvers are only used to test the outputs of a function for correctness, use:

 .. code-block:: matlab